Relts/SharedMedia_ONS/README.md

 ## Acknowledgements
 We would like to express our gratitude to the open-source community and the contributors who have made this library possible.
 Without their efforts, this project would not have been successful.

----

-*Note: This README provides a brief introduction to the One Night Stand Shared Media Library.
-For detailed documentation, installation instructions, and usage guidelines, please refer to the project's GitHub repository.*